thedgmbh/AKMediaViewer/Readme.md

 }

 // Returns the title for this media view.
-Return nil if you don't want any title to appear. func mediaFocusManager(manager: AKMediaViewerManager, titleForView view: UIView) -> String {
+Return nil if you don't want any title to appear. func mediaViewerManager(manager: AKMediaViewerManager, titleForView view: UIView) -> String {
 	return "My title"
 }